-As described in 4.2 Measurement on page 4-2, the defined scenarios are reviewed on an ongoing basis and are, if necessary, adjusted.
-Also, in 2012, a review of operational risk scenarios took place taking into account actual business environment and control factors, and internal and external loss data.
+As described in $\underline{4.2 \text{ Measurement}}$ on page 4-2, the defined scenarios are reviewed on an ongoing basis and are, if necessary, adjusted.

-In July 2015 the Clearstream entities were ordered by BaFin to hold an additional capital surcharge of 10% for their operational risks as of 30 June 2016.
+In July 2015 the Clearstream entities were ordered by BaFin to hold an additional capital surcharge of 10% for their operational risks.
 Occasion for the sanction was an audit by the Bundesbank in December 2014 regarding the AMA.
-The capital surcharge has to be hold by CBF, CBL and on consolidated level of CH.
+The capital surcharge hold by CBF, CBL and on consolidated level of CH was repealed in Q2 2017.